smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.10.G - 2025-10-16
+We are beginning our phased rollout of us-street-data 2025.10.G.
+This process is scheduled to be completed by 2025-10-16 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved matching for inputs with misspelled state names.

 ## 2025.10.F - 2025-10-13
 We are beginning our phased rollout of us-street-data 2025.10.F.
 This process is scheduled to be completed by 2025-10-13 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: